edx/edxanalytics/README.md

 ============

 This is a prototype version of the user-side of an analytics framework for edX.
-Most documentation for the framework is in the djanalytics repository.
+Most documentation for the framework is in the edinsights repository.
 This repository contains:
 * The edX-specific modules
 * The dashboard/UX code.